Bubble tea: Mainland China

-In China, young people's growing obsession with bubble tea shaped their way of social interaction.
-Buying someone a cup of bubble tea has become a new way of thanking someone informally.
-It is also a favored topic among friends and on social media.
+In China, young people's growing obsession with bubble tea has shaped their way of social interaction.
+Buying someone a cup of bubble tea has become a new way of informally thanking someone.
+It is also a favoured topic among friends and on social media.

 Japan

 Bubble tea first entered Japan by the late 1990s, but it failed to leave a lasting impression on the public markets.
 It was not until the 2010s when the bubble tea trend finally swept Japan.
-Shops from Taiwan, Korea, China as well as local brands began to pop up in cities, and bubble tea has remained one of the hottest social trends since then.
-Especially among teenagers, bubble tea has become so commonplace that teenage girls in Japan invented slang for it: tapiru (タピる).
+Shops from Taiwan, Korea, and China, as well as local brands, began to pop up in cities, and bubble tea has remained one of the hottest trends since then.
+Bubble tea has become so commonplace among teenagers that teenage girls in Japan invented a slang for it: tapiru (タピる).
 The word is short for drinking tapioca tea in Japanese, and it won first place in a survey of "Japanese slang for middle school girls" in 2018.
-The interest in tapioca tea has been such that a tapioca theme park in Harajuku, Tokyo was open for a limited time in 2019.
+A bubble tea theme park was open for a limited time in 2019 in Harajuku, Tokyo.